the1323/CS120B_Project_Gomoku/README.md

 * [Project Demo 1 (Week 8)](https://youtu.be/4v228h95QXc)
+Progress: LCD displays is working and customized fonts added, able to draw pixel or characters.
+          joystick mostly working, need fix sample time and make keep moving while holding. main is only used for testing, not yet a concurrent SM.

 # Introduction
 Gomoku/ Five in a Row, is an abstract strategy board game.
 It's a two-player game one with white stones and one with black stones played on a Go board.
 The board